SantaHub/DesignPattern/softwareArchitecture.md

 ### Abstract and Object Oriented Design

-OO Architecture is focused on data, how its model-led and grouped.
+OO Architecture is focused on data, how its modeled and grouped.
 Encapsulation restricts access and use of it.
 Evaluating the data types used, the system can be broken down into abstract data types.
 Classes help to group data and related methods together.

 Access Specifiers and methods : allow inter object communication